Chewy Sweet & Sour Vegan Gummies

 A fun and easy recipe for homemade vegan gummies!
 These chewy treats are made with real fruit puree and can be customized to be sweet or delightfully sour.
 Perfect for a healthy, gelatin-free snack for all ages.

 This beginner vegan gummies, healthy snacks recipe comes together in about 77 minutes and serves 5.
 It's perfect for all year cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our creamy vegan no-bake blueberry cheesecake next.

 Prep